Nettimi-Satya-Sai-Srinivas/ethernet-packet-generator-hardware-prototype/README.md

 This project comprises:
 - a ethernet packet generator, i.e., epg.v, design source
-- a testbench source, i.e.,
+- a testbench source, i.e., design_1_wrapper_tb.v

+A block design environment has been created, wherein the epg module is included along with Xilinx IPs namely, FIFO and vector

 To know about the ethernet frame structure, kindly refer the following youtube video: